SumitSahu44/learn_github/README.md

 - git log
 Shows a history of commits made to the repository, including commit hashes, authors, and messages.

+- git checkout <branch>
+Switch to a specific branch.
+If the branch doesn’t exist, you can create and switch with git checkout -b <new_branch>.

 - git branch
 Lists all branches in your repository and highlights the current branch.